-- 2.1 As the name suggests, a consumer price index measures the change in the prices paid by households for goods and services to consume.
-All expenditures by businesses, and expenditures by households for investment purposes, are out of scope of a consumer price index.
+- 2.1 A consumer price index measures the change in the prices paid by households for goods and services consumed.
+All expenditure by businesses, and expenditure by households for investment purposes, are out of scope of a consumer price index.
 In this regard, expenditure on housing presents particular difficulties as it can be considered as part investment and part purchase of shelter-related services. - 2.2 There is currently no single, universally accepted definition of a consumer price index.
-The often quoted description of a CPI is the following statement from the Resolution concerning consumer price indices released in 2003 by the Seventeenth International Conference of Labour Statisticians convened by the International Labour Organization (ILO) (the Resolution is reproduced in Appendix 4):
+The often quoted description of a CPI is the following statement from the Resolution concerning consumer price indexes released in 2003 by the Seventeenth International Conference of Labour Statisticians convened by the International Labour Organization (ILO) (the Resolution is reproduced in Appendix 4):

-"The CPI is a current social and economic indicator that is constructed to measure changes over time in the general level of prices of consumer goods and services that bouseholds acquire, use or pay for consumption.
+"The CPI is a current social and economic indicator that is constructed to measure changes over time in the general level of prices of consumer goods and services that households acquire, use or pay for consumption.
 The index aims to measure the change in consumer prices over time.
 This may be done by measuring the cost of purchasing a fixed basket of consumer goods and services of constant quality and similar characteristics, with the products in the basket being selected to be representative of households' expenditure during a year or other specified period."